 T.UAUSER An attacker (possibly, but not necessarily, an unauthorized user of the TOE) may impersonate an authorized user of the TOE.
 This includes the threat of an authorized user A that tries to impersonate as another authorized user without knowing the authentication information.

 T.UAACCESS An authorized user of the TOE may access information resources without having permission from the person who owns, or is responsible for, the information resource for the type of access.

-T.UAACTION An undetected violation of the security policy may be caused as a result of an attacker (possibly, but not necessarily, an unauthorized user of the TOE) attempting to perform actions that the individual is not authorized to do.
+T.UAACTION An undetected violation of the security policy may be caused as a result of an attacker actions that the individual is not authorized to do.